rcfalar/offlineNeoVim/README.md

 # offlineNeoVim

 Offline NeoVim package with **NvChad** pre-installed, including all plugins.
-This package is delivered as a **Base64 file** for easy copy/paste deployment on offline systems.
+This package is delivered as a **Base64 file** for easy copy/paste deployment on a offline systems.

-## Deployment Instructions
+## Installation guide

-1. **Create the Base64 file on the target machine:**
+1. **Create the Base64 file on the target machine via copy and paste:**

 ```bash
 cat > nvim-offline-full.b64